-Students transferring between any ECA campus must complete a minimum of 25% of the course credits at the ECA campus awarding the graduation credential.
+Students transferring from any Brightwood institution must complete a minimum of 25% of the course credits at the Brightwood institution awarding the graduation credential.

-Due to differences in requirements for degree programs, credits earned in diploma/certificate programs are not guaranteed to transfer.
-Students who want to enroll in a degree program are encouraged to consult with the Academic Dean or Campus President before the end of their diploma/certificate program.
+Due to differences in requirements for specialized degree programs, credits earned in diploma/certificate programs are not guaranteed to transfer.
+Students who want to enroll in a specialized degree program are encouraged to consult with the Academic Dean or Campus President before the end of their diploma/certificate program.